ChengqiLiu/2MMC10-Cryptology/Readme.md

+# 2MMC10-Cryptology
-It belongs to the course 2MMC10 - Cryptology.
+It belongs to the course 2MMC10 - Cryptology in the winter of 2023.
 This course is offered at TU/e and aimed at students of mathematics and computer science.

 Website: